The Man in the Glass Booth: Writing

+Filming

 The film was shot for $1 million, with 10 days of rehearsals and 23 days of filming in the summer of 1974.
 The exteriors of Goldman's penthouse were filmed atop the Crown Building in New York City, where the roof of the building was dressed to look like a balcony and garden.
 Interiors were filmed at the 20th Century Fox Studios in Century City, California.

-Awards and honors

-Maximilian Schell was nominated for the Academy Award for Best Actor and the Golden Globe Award for Best Actor – Motion Picture Drama for his performance.
-Edward Anhalt was nominated for the Writers Guild of America Award for Best Drama Adapted from Another Medium for his screenplay.